rzarey/Proyek-Analisis-data-Dicoding-Air-Pollution/README.md

 ## Demo

-You can try a live demo of the dashboard here: [https://github.com/rzarey/Proyek-Analisis-data-Dicoding-Air-Pollution.git](https://beijingairpollution.streamlit.app)
+You can try a live demo of the dashboard here: [Beijing Air Pollution](https://beijingairpollution.streamlit.app)